Sh-31/Group-Activity-Recognition/README.md

    A temporal model that uses image features per clip.
 Each clip consists of 9 frames, and an LSTM is trained on sequences of 9 steps for each clip.

 - **B5: Temporal Model with Person Features:**
-   A temporal extension of the previous baseline (B3), where person-specific features pooled over all individuals in each frame are fed to an LSTM model to capture group dynamics.
+   A temporal extension of the previous baseline (B3) temporal on crops (LSTM on player level), where person-specific features pooled over all individuals to recognize group activities.

-- **B6: Temporal Model with Person Features (B5):**
+- **B6: Two-stage Model without LSTM 1:**
-  Individual features pooled over all people are fed into an LSTM model to recognize group activities.
+  Individual features pooled over all people are fed into an LSTM model to capture group dynamics.

-- **B7: Two-stage Model without LSTM 1:**
+- **B7: Two-stage Model without LSTM 2:**
    The full model (V1) trains an LSTM on crop-level data (LSTM on a player level).
 Clips are extracted: sequences of 9 steps per player for each frame.
 A max-pooling operation is applied to the players, and LSTM 2 is trained on the frame level.

-- **B8: Two-stage Model without LSTM 2:**
+- **B8: Two-stage Hierarchical Model:**
-   The full model (V2) trains an LSTM on crop-level data (LSTM on a player).
+   The full model (V2) trains an LSTM on crop-level data (LSTM on a player level).
 Clips are extracted as sequences of 9 steps per player for each frame.
 A max-pooling operation is applied to each player's team in a dependent way.
 Features from both teams are concatenated along the feature dimension, and the result is fed to LSTM 2 at the frame level.

-- **B9: Unified Two-stage Model (Baseline 9):**
+- **B9: Unified Hierarchical Model:**
    In earlier baselines, person-level and group-level activity losses were addressed independently, leading to a two-stage model.
 Baseline 9 integrates these processes into a unified, end-to-end training pipeline.
 This approach enables simultaneous optimization of both person-level and group-level activity classification through a shared gradient flow.
 Additionally, Baseline 9 employs `ResNet34` instead of `ResNet50` and `GUR` instead of `LSTM`, **reducing model complexity and mitigating the risk of overfitting**.

 ---